blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 ```
 $ sudo docker exec -it clab-frrlab-PC1 /bin/ash
 ```

+And see that the traceroute between PC1 and PC3 goes back to its orogonal path.

 ```
 / # traceroute 192.168.13.2
 traceroute to 192.168.13.2 (192.168.13.2), 30 hops max, 46 byte packets